Member interview with Julie Madjar

-What is your favorite object in the collection and why?
+What is your favorite piece of artwork in the Museum's collection?